Moduli of real pointed quartic curves

-up to addition of an inflection point of $Y$.
+up to addition of an inflection point of $Z$.
 We start with the components corresponding to $M$-quartics.

-If $\chi$ is an element of the compact torus $\mathbb{T}_{-1} \cong \Hom(Q,S^1)$ then this construction determines seven points on the real point set $Y(\mathbb{R})$ of a real plane nodal cubic with $Y^{\ns}(\mathbb{R}) \cong S^1$.
+If $\chi$ is an element of the compact torus $\mathbb{T}_{-1} \cong \Hom(Q,S^1)$ then this construction determines seven points on the real point set $Z(\mathbb{R})$ of a real plane nodal cubic with $Z^{\ns}(\mathbb{R}) \cong S^1$.

-If $\chi$ is an element of the split torus $\mathbb{T}_1 \cong \Hom(Q,\mathbb{R}^\ast)$ then the construction defines seven points on the real point set of a real plane nodal cubic with $Y^{\ns}(\mathbb{R})\cong \mathbb{R}^\ast$.
-If we choose the unique real inflection point of $Y$ as the unit element for the group law on $Y^{\ns}$ then these seven points are real.
-The Weyl group $W$ acts on $(\mathbb{R}^\ast)^7$ by permuting the coordinates and by Cremona transformations in triples of points.
-For a $7$-tuple $t=(t_1,\ldots,t_7)\in (\mathbb{R}^\ast)^7$ let $m_+$ denote the number of positive coordinates and $m_-$ the number of negative coordinates.
+If $\chi$ is an element of the split torus $\mathbb{T}_1 \cong \Hom(Q,\mathbb{R}^\ast)$ then the construction determines seven points on the real point set of a real plane nodal cubic with $Z^{\ns}(\mathbb{R})\cong \mathbb{R}^\ast$.
+If we choose the unique real inflection point of $Z$ as the unit element for the group law on $Z^{\ns}$ then these seven points are real.
+The Weyl group $W$ acts on $(\mathbb{R}^\ast)^7$ by permuting the coordinates and by triangular Cremona transformations in triples of points.
+For a seven-tuple $t=(t_1,\ldots,t_7)\in (\mathbb{R}^\ast)^7$ let $m_+$ denote the number of positive coordinates and $m_-$ the number of negative coordinates.
 The permutation orbit of $t$ is uniquely determined by the pair $(m_+,m_-)$.
-From Formula \ref{cremformula} we see that if we perform a Cremona transformation in $t_i,t_j,t_k$ then the sign of these points remains unchanged and the remaining points change sign if and only if $1$ or $3$ of the three points are negative.
-This describes the action of $W$ on the pairs $(m_+,m_-)$ which has $4$ orbits.
+From Formula \ref{cremformula} we see that if we perform a triangular Cremona transformation in $t_i,t_j,t_k$ the sign of these points remains unchanged and the remaining points change sign if and only if one or three of the three points are negative.
+This describes the action of $W$ on the pairs $(m_+,m_-)$ and there are four orbits.
 These correspond to the four components of

 where $\varpi \in \{0,\varpi_5,\varpi_6,\varpi_7\}$.
-The precise correspondence is shown in table \ref{orbitcor}.
-The stabilisers for the components in the table are calculated using Formula \ref{BorelSiebenthal} and Lemma \ref{stab}.
+The precise correspondence is shown in Table \ref{orbitcor}.
+The stabilizers for the components in the table are calculated using Formula \ref{BorelSiebenthal} and Lemma \ref{stab}.

-To find out which picture from the table for $u=1$ belongs to which of these components we determine the adjacency relations between the $5$ components corresponding to pointed $M$-quartics in $\mathcal{Q}_{1,\mathbb{R}}^\circ$.
-Two components are adjacent if their corresponding pointed quartics $(C,p)$ can be deformed into each other by moving through the stata $\mathcal{Q}_{1,\mathbb{R}}^\text{bit}$ or $\mathcal{Q}_{1,\mathbb{R}}^\text{flex}$ of codimension $1$.
-The effect of these two deformations is shown in figure \ref{deformations}.
+To determine which picture from the tables in Section \ref{tables} for $u=1$ belongs to which of the components from Table \ref{orbitcor} we determine the adjacency relations between the five components corresponding to pointed $M$-quartics in $(\mathcal{Q}_{1}^\circ)^\mathbb{R}$.
+Two components are adjacent if their corresponding pointed quartics $(C,p)$ can be deformed into each other by moving through the stata $(\mathcal{Q}_{1}^\text{bit})^\mathbb{R}$ or $(\mathcal{Q}_{1}^\text{flex})^\mathbb{R}$ of codimension one.
+The effect of these two deformations is shown in Figure \ref{deformations}.